 Each year, our compensation committee reviews our financial performance goals and may adjust the bonus pool formula at its discretion to better align the amount available for annual executive bonuses with our objectives.
 Historically, the compensation committee has increased the amount of adjusted annual income before provision for income taxes that must be achieved in order to create the same bonus pool as the preceding year in order to increase the difficulty of receiving the same bonus.
 The allocation of this bonus pool to the participating executives remains discretionary based upon the compensation committee's determination of each participating executive's contribution to our annual performance and value to the organization going forward.
-The 2015 financial performance goals and bonus pool formula have been established by the compensation committee consistent with historical practices.
-The 2015 plan includes specific governance performance goals, which include succession planning and establishing a capital market strategy.
+The 2016 financial performance goals and bonus pool formula have been established by the compensation committee consistent with historical practices.
+The 2016 plan includes specific governance performance goals, which include succession planning and establishing a capital market strategy.
 In addition, the compensation committee has continued the "clawback" policy previously established, which allows our Board to recover performance-based compensation paid to our executives under our executive incentive plan in certain circumstances where there has been a restatement of the Company's financial results or where subsequent events diminish the performance metrics, including clinical results, upon which the prior incentive payments were based.
+In addition, as mentioned above, our compensation committee engaged Willis Towers Watson, a national consulting firm, to assist in the development and validation of our executive compensation and incentive programs for 2016.